MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-websphere-to-vms-with-ha-dr.md

 > [!div class="checklist"]
 > * Use Azure optimized best practices to achieve high availability and disaster recovery.
 > * Set up a Microsoft Azure SQL Database failover group in paired regions.
-> * Set up the primary WebSphere clusters on Azure VMs.
+> * Set up the primary WebSphere cluster on Azure VMs.
-> * Configure Azure Site Recovery for high availability and disaster recovery.
+> * Set up disaster recovery for the cluster using Azure Site Recovery.
 > * Set up an Azure Traffic Manager.
 > * Test failover from primary to secondary.